17 Sights in Chișinău Municipality, Moldova (with Map and Images)

 Constantin Brâncuși was a Romanian sculptor, painter and photographer who made his career in France.
 Considered one of the most influential sculptors of the 20th century and a pioneer of modernism, Brâncuși is called the patriarch of modern sculpture.
 As a child, he displayed an aptitude for carving wooden farm tools.
 Formal studies took him first to Bucharest, then to Munich, then to the École des Beaux-Arts in Paris from 1905 to 1907.
 His art emphasizes clean geometrical lines that balance forms inherent in his materials with the symbolic allusions of representational art.
 Brâncuși sought inspiration in non-European cultures as a source of primitive exoticism, as did Paul Gauguin, Pablo Picasso, André Derain, and others.
 However, other influences emerge from Romanian folk art traceable through Byzantine and Dionysian traditions.

-The building of the former steam mill, called the red Mill, is a non-functional steam mill, a local value architecture monument located on the street of the same name in Chisinau.
-The building is included in the Register of History and Culture Monuments of Chisinau municipality, composed by the Academy of Sciences.
-It was built at the end of the 19th century – the early 20th century, eclectic style.
-One of the highest buildings in the historic area of Colina Pushkin was part of an industrial complex, but now she is alone, isolated from the related construction.
+The building of the former steam mill, colloquially called Red Mill, is a non-functional steam mill, architectural monument of local value located on the street with the same name in Chisinau.
+The building is included in the Register of monuments of history and culture of Chisinau municipality, compiled by the Academy of Sciences.
+It was built in the late nineteenth – early twentieth centuries, in eclectic style.
+Once one of the tallest buildings in the historic area of Pushkin Hill, it was part of an industrial complex, but now it has remained alone, isolated from related constructions.

 4. Metropolitan Cathedral of Christ's Nativity